entropyofchaos/woven_builder_test/README.md

    - Command: `bazel clean`

 ## Expected Outputs
 The directory `bazel-bin` will contain the compiled outputs.
 Given the time contraints of this challenge, I decided not to allocate time to learning the file management aspects of the bazel build system so instead I will just list how to find the approprate outputs of each build.
 Also, I could not figure out why when using a toolchain, bazel is doing static compilation of the library which is why I forced a shared library output target.
-Based on the documentation, it looks like telling it to not link statically should cause dynamic linking, but bazel appears to be ignore this when I use a toolchain.
+Based on the documentation, it looks like telling it to not link statically should cause dynamic linking, but bazel appears to ignore this when I use a toolchain.

 ### GCC/Clang Build Outputs
 **Library Project:**